 Even the best of projects can become "troubled".
-Fortunately, catastrophic "trouble" rarely happens all at once and usually develops over time.
-This provides ample opportunity to act - but you have to be paying attention.
-It's very easy, and all too common, for a busy (and dedicated) project manager to get "too close" to a project and not see the signs of trouble.
-But, there are always signs, and the smart project manager learns how to read them and how to act accordingly.
+But, catastrophic "trouble" rarely happens all at once and usually develops over time.
+Fortunately, there are always signs, and the smart project manager learns how to read them and how to act accordingly.
 Read on for more.

 What is a troubled project?
 Every project has problems and issues.
 That does not make it a "troubled project".
 To be called troubled, problems and issues must go beyond the norm, and fall into the realm of continuing and significant.
 In other words, the nature and consistency of the problems and issues must be such that they present a tangible threat to the project result and/or continuity of the project management process.

 What are some of the most common signs of a troubled project?

 Again, it is important to remember that "trouble" is more than just the existence of the above listed circumstances and conditions --- "trouble" is about persistance, frequency and the overwhelming sense that the "negative" greatly outweighs the positive.
 That's the nature of a troubled project - and you'll know it when you see it (as long as your eyes are open).

 As we have already noted, projects may be headed towards failure for any number or combination of reasons.
 If you are to react properly, you must be able to readily identify those reasons as they apply to a project at hand.
 The most common reasons for project failures are poor concepts (failure to define, align and approve), inadequate planning, lack of resources (time, money, staffing and/or materials), overly aggressive scheduling, failure to keep up with changing circumstances, lack of management support, and related factors.
 (Also Read: Planning for Project Management Audits)